 According to 46% of the survey respondents, in 10 years from the release of the metaverse, people will live and coexist mainly there.

-When asked about the main reasons they would voluntarily join the metaverse, these were the top three answers: work possibilities (52%), art and live entertainment (48%), and money investment (NFTs and cryptocurrency trade) (44%).
+When asked about the main reasons internet users they would voluntarily join the metaverse, these were the top three answers: work possibilities (52%), art and live entertainment (48%), and money investment (NFTs and cryptocurrency trade) (44%).

 The choice is not surprising.
 After all, by creating an entirely new ecosystem, we create new possibilities.
 This means new job opportunities—the metaverse will need engineers, developers, VR and AR construction architects, and later on, who knows… maybe even metahuman doctors.